-What were the three bail options according to UK law?
+What are the three bail options according to UK law?

 Formerly, if a suspect was arrested, there were generally three main options as to what may occur after they had been questioned and interviewed by the police:

 - The suspect would be charged or cautioned with an offence.
 If charged, they would be released to attend court at a specified date in the future or remanded in custody until the following court day when they would appear before the court.

 - The suspect would be released having been told that the investigation had been concluded and that there would be no further action, thereby meaning that the case had been concluded.

 - The suspect would be released on police bail, under what was known as s.47(3)b bail.
 This would mean that with or without conditions, the suspect would be required to return to the police station at an appointed date and time.
 This date could be changed or extended and could mean that case would drag on for many months and in some cases, for years

 The third option was the most common, simply because the nature of most police investigations involves the gathering, processing and considering of evidence obtained after a suspect has been formally questioned.